 - Lit. our mouth is opened to you

 - Or Lord, the Almighty; 2 Sam.
 7:8, 14; Is.
 43:6; Jer.
 31:9

 The Corinthians Absolved and Commended

 13 For all these reasons9 we are greatly encouraged.
 And in addition to our own encouragement, we rejoiced still more to see the joy of Titus, because you all have refreshed his spirit.
-14 For if in any way I boasted to him about you, I wasn’t put to shame; but just as everything we spoke to you was spoken in truth, so our boasting to11 Titus has proven true as well.
-15 And his affection for you is even greater when he remembers how you all obeyed, and how you welcomed him with fear and trembling.
+14 For if in any way I boasted to him about you, I was never put to shame; but just as everything we spoke to you was spoken in truth, so our boasting to10 Titus has proven true as well.
+15 And his affections for you abound all the more when he remembers how you all obeyed, and how you welcomed him with fear and trembling.
 16 I rejoice that in all things I have complete confidence in you.